 HIV2000+: EXPERT TEAMS COME TOGETHER TO UNLOCK THE MYSTERIES OF HIV

-"The primary purpose of our collaboration is to find the unmet needs of PLHIV on effective treatments.
-Some diseases are still over-represented in the HIV population, and these are related to ageing and immuno-inflammation.
+"The primary purpose of our collaboration is to have a deeper understanding of the impacts of HIV-infection on the overall health of PLHIV on effective treatments.
+Some diseases are still over-represented in the PLWHIV, and these are related to ageing and immuno-inflammation.
 We want to have a better understanding of these – what are the drivers, how can we detect these changes, how can we track them?
 And hopefully also find some of what we call ‘targets of interest’, i.e., new drug targets or new ways to treat this persistent disease.
-Lastly, these learnings will eventually lead us towards a better understanding of how to achieve HIV remission and cure."
+Lastly, these learnings may help lead us towards a better understanding of how to achieve HIV remission and cure."

 So, what do some of the people living with HIV feel about participating in 2000HIV ?
 We were lucky enough to hear from one of the 2000HIV study participants.

-The 2000HIV investigators are extremely grateful for the involvement of all participants, as expressed by Prof. van Lunzen: “As this is a cohort study, there is no immediate benefit for the patient, as there might be in a drug trial.
+The 2000HIV investigators are extremely grateful for the involvement of all participants, as expressed by Andrew Zolopa: “As this is a cohort study, there is no immediate benefit for the patient, as there might be in a drug trial.
 I think this is a testimony to the commitment of the study participants to the broader HIV community – to take part in such a study, mostly for altruistic reasons.”

 Underpinning the success of the 2000HIV partnership between Radboudumc and ViiV Healthcare are the twin themes of teamwork and collaboration.
 Clearly, patients are the most important contributors to this collaboration.
 Then there are the doctors and researchers working in academia and at the study sites, and the support and expertise from ViiV Healthcare.
 In the words of Principal Investigator Professor Mihai Netea: “This is a unique project in that so many people living with HIV are studied from all points of view – from the clinical point of view, from the psychological point of view, from the immunological point of view, and then for a very deep understanding of the molecular mechanisms of HIV infection.
 This is made possible through the collaboration that we have with ViiV Healthcare on the one hand, but also with collaborators around the world with whom we do very technologically advanced types of assessments.”
 Prof. Netea spoke to the “good chemistry” between study scientists, and how little Covid had impacted the progress of patient recruitment and communication between all collaborators in general.